Growing of rice — Strategic Scorecard

 -

-ER06Market Contestability & Exit Friction 2View ER06 attribute detailsModerate-Low Exit Friction.
+ER06Market Contestability & Exit Friction 2 solutions 2View ER06 attribute detailsModerate-Low Exit Friction.
 While securing water rights and land tenure creates initial entry barriers, the exit process is relatively fluid due to the high demand for agricultural land conversion in developing, urbanizing economies.
 The ability to liquidate or repurpose land for non-agricultural use effectively provides an exit path that is not present in more restricted industrial segments.

 - Metric: In rapidly industrializing nations, agricultural land values for non-farm development can exceed purely productive agricultural value by 50-100%.